 Those who simply took note of literally scores of recent complaints about delays, broken promises, and lack of communication could have avoided their losses.
 Some victims had even engaged in prior transactions with these firms, yet they foolishly kept coming back despite repeated bad experiences.

 In both the Tulving and NTWM scandals, the ultimate blow-ups happened many months after the first signs.
-In fact, the signs at NWTM had actually been there for years; the business had even been disciplined by state regulators for serious breaches in the past.
+The signs at NWTM had been there for years; the business had even been disciplined by state regulators for serious breaches in the past.

 It is important to note there can be legitimate explanations for delayed shipment – especially right now.